 Blight offers a surprisingly similar picture with much the same observations, although he uses his usual mangled pseudo-academic mess to do it:

-Hilariously, Blight doesn't seem to know that this is Mary Leaky and those guys are working for her sifting the ground looking for the (African) origins of man.
+Hilariously, Blight doesn't seem to know that this is Mary Leakey and those guys are working for her sifting the ground looking for the (African) origins of man.
 While it's still clearly the boss and a group of not-the-boss people, knowing the ground truth here takes away much of the overseer/slaves vibe and makes it feel a lot more likely that the scientist is telling her assistants that lunch will be ready in five minutes.

 Blight also gets the poem wrong.
 The text in the book he's reviewing comes from the original National Geographic magazines, by a process of eliminating most of the words on the page in essentially the same manner at A Humument does.
 The whole book is, in fact, essentially made by the same means as the various editions of A Humument, photos and text are both cropped to suggest something new.
 Something a lot less witty, but, whatever.